ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 The appointment cannot go ahead (or be completed) because:

+ - The user does not get the right information about their appointment
  - The user is late, does not attend or cancels at short notice
  - The provider is late, does not attend or cancels at short notice
  - There are technical issues or another problem during the appointment